 Documents specifying the main values of EÜL (in Estonian):

 EÜL was founded on November 23, 1991 by nine Student Unions.

 Since 1993, EÜL has issued ISIC Student International Student Card.

 Since September 1999, as a first country in the world, ISIC Student Maestro card was launched in Estonia, which combines the ISIC card and the international Maestro debit card.

-The highest decision-making body of EÜL is a general meeting that gathers 4-6 times a year, where member student bodies are represented according to the number of students in their school.
-The members of the general meeting are selected by each student union usually every spring.
+The highest decision-making body of EÜL is the General Assembly that gathers twice a year, where member student bodies are represented according to the number of students in their school.
+The members of the General Assembly are selected by each student union.

-The EÜL’s political positions are adopted by a 9-member council elected by the general meeting.
-The EÜL’s day-to-day work is chaired by a two-member board, which elections are held in every two years.
-The Executive Board shall be elected by the General Meeting.
+EÜL’s political positions are adopted by a 8-member council elected by the general meeting.
+EÜL’s day-to-day work is chaired by a two-member board, elections are held in every two years.
+The Executive Board is elected by the General Assembly.

 In its activities, EÜL follows ethical principles of non-governmental organizations.